MikilRon/Rate-my-Resume-AI/README.md

 RatemyresumeAI currently includes a professional demo analysis fallback system.

-If live AI analysis is unavailable, the application automatically generates realistic sample resume feedback to maintain a smooth user experience. (currently beta version only supports demo analysis)
+If live AI analysis is unavailable, the application automatically generates realistic sample resume feedback to maintain a smooth user experience.
+(Current beta version currently uses a demo analysis system while live AI integration is in development.)

 This allows: